cozybear-dev/ansible-tor/README.md

     -   Actively supports privacy and anonymity
     -   Payment via cryptocurrency

+Using these two hosters, my relays are distributed across the following locations;

+-   Netherlands
+-   Germany
+-   Various states in the USA
+-   Russia

 ## Some useful commands
 ```
 ansible -i ./tor-hosts -u manjaro all -m ping